jeremyw/stamp/README.md

 Using unambiguous values will also help people who read the code in the future understand your intent.

+### Aliases

+You might be concerned that the method name "stamp" isn't descriptive enough for developers reading your code who aren't familiar with this gem.
+If that's the case, the following aliases are available:

+* `stamp_like`
+* `format_like`

 ### Limitations

 * Time zone support hasn't been implemented.
 Patches welcome!